massdriver-cloud/docs/docs/bundles/02-configuration.md

     * `"bundle"`
     * `"application"`

-### Bundle.params
+### Bundle Params

 Input parameters for the bundle.
+These will be converted to input variables for your IaC module.

 * **Type**: `any`
 * **Required**:  &#10003; Yes

 ### Bundle Connections

 Input connections for this bundle.
 Determines which artifacts from other bundles this bundle depends on.
+These will be converted to input variables for your IaC module.

 * **Type**: `any`
 * **Required**:  &#10003; Yes